codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/ci-examples/c-make.md

 title: "Compile and test a C application"
 description: "Using Codefresh pipelines"
 group: example-catalog
-sub_group: cc
+sub_group: ci-examples
 toc: true
 ---

 Codefresh can work with any C/C++ application very easily as both `gcc` and `g++` are already offered in Dockerhub.
-There is also another example available with [C++ and cmake]({{site.baseurl}}/docs/learn-by-example/cc/cpp-cmake).
+There is also another example available with [C++ and cmake]({{site.baseurl}}/docs/example-catalog/ci-examples/cpp-cmake).

 ## The example C project

-You can see the example project at [https://github.com/codefresh-contrib/c-sample-app](https://github.com/codefresh-contrib/c-sample-app).
+You can see the example project at [https://github.com/codefresh-contrib/c-sample-app](https://github.com/codefresh-contrib/c-sample-app){:target="\_blank"}.
 The repository contains a C starter project with a `Makefile` and several targets:

 * `make` compiles the code.
 * `make test` runs unit tests